PEXANE2/azure-docs.tr-tr/articles/storage/files/storage-dotnet-how-to-use-files.md

 ## <a name="add-using-directives"></a>Using yönergeleri ekleme

-**Çözüm Gezgini**, *program.cs* dosyasını açın ve aşağıdaki using yönergelerini dosyanın en üstüne ekleyin.
+**Çözüm Gezgini**, *program. cs* dosyasını açın ve aşağıdaki using yönergelerini dosyanın en üstüne ekleyin.

 # <a name="net-v12"></a>[\.NET V12](#tab/dotnet)